DataFabric-Academy/DataFabric-Academy.github.io/website/README.md

-# DataFabric Academy Main Portal - Website
+# Data Fabric Academy Main Portal - Website

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.